Purpose

 • Develop the trainee ACT’s professional awareness of pharmacy practice including the legal and ethical implications surrounding the role of an ACT

-• Final assessment of checking skills in a pharmacy environment
+• Final assessment of checking skills in a pharmacy environment with a short pre-test online

 Having an accuracy checker has revolutionised our lives!
 It allows me and the other pharmacists to get on with our job and not get bogged down in the dispensing.